ESM as a responsible investor

 Going forward, the ESM’s responsible investing practices intend to go beyond investing in use-of-proceeds bonds: the ESM intends to apply responsible principles to all its assets, mostly issued by entities contributing to the financing of public goods (Governments, Government-related entities and Supranationals).

 The ESM is also actively contributing to the further development of sustainable finance policies more broadly.
 The ESM is participating, as an observer, in the European Commission Platform on Sustainable Finance, which assists the Commission in further developing the EU taxonomy.
 The ESM is also a member of the ICMA Social Bond Working Group.

-The ESM is also committed to preserving the environment as a sustainable user of resources in its day-to-day operations.
-To this end, the ESM has rolled out several initiatives.
+The ESM is also committed to preserving the environment, as a sustainable user of resources in its day-to-day operations.
+To this end, the ESM has established several initiatives.
 For example:

 The ESM has obtained the SuperDrecksKescht® Certification of the Luxembourg Government on the sound treatment of available raw material and energy sources and the recycling of waste.

 The ESM is committed to green mobility, for example by providing electric car charging stations within its facilities or encouraging staff to participate in local initiatives promoting bike commutes to work.